mariolukas/Bluetti_ESP32_Bridge/README.md

 Display functionality:
 * Show current assiged IP address (AP mode or normal)
 * Show different wifi connection logo, depending on the mode its in and wifi Strength in normal mode (4 bars)
 * Show the running time of the device in the format "11d12h15m" Currently max until 49 days as this is the time millis() is reset.
-TODO fix this
-* ability to show status message, currently shows the init and running status.
+* Show status message, currently shows the init and running status, also BLEscan when scanning
 * a progressbar is available but currently not used anywhere. (to see where it can be used)
-* a bluetooth icon is available, but currently not linked with the bluetooth connection itself.(TODO)
+* Show bluetooth icon status.
+Connected is static, blinking is trying to connect, together with message in case of scanning.
+* Show MQTT icon status.
+Connected is static, blinking is trying to connect.

 Example display screen:
 ![DisplayImage](doc/images/display.jpg)